regularkid/tk/README.md

 gameScale = 3.0;
 ```

-3. Make a new JavaScript file (exampleGame.js in the example above) for all of your game specific code:
+3. Make a new JavaScript file (exampleGame.js in step #1 above) for all of your game specific code:

 ```
 // Load assets